 An x-ray of my neck revealed a large mass (large MM lesion) where my fifth cervical vertebra should have been.
+The fourth cervical vertebra had collapsed on to C6.
 The doctor told me that I shouldn’t drive.
 Getting rear-ended might break my neck.

 I went under the knife four days later and woke up eight hours after that.
 When I first woke from my surgery, Dr. Makley told me that I had multiple myeloma (MM).
 I was told that myeloma was an incurable but very treatable (?) blood cancer.
 Despite Dr. Makley’s pathology report stating a diagnosis of MM, a few days later I was told that I had a single plasmacytoma.
 My oncologist, Dr. Nathan Berger, told me that I had “pre- MM,” non-secretory myeloma, not frank multiple myeloma.

 In January of 1995, 10 months after my diagnosis of a pre-myeloma, I felt pain and tingling extending from my lower back down my left leg.
 The pathology report was difficult to understand so I will transcribe exactly what was written.

 “Evidence of equivocal staining for epsilon heavy chains, suggests the unlikely possibility of IgE type plasma cell dyscrasia.
 Serum IgE quantitation will be helpful in excluding this possibility if it is clinically warranted.”

 My pre-myeloma had developed into frank multiple myeloma.
 Dr. Berger told me that I should begin induction chemotherapy of (V.A.D.-vincristine, adriamycin, dexamethasone) followed by high dose cytoxan and an autologous stem cell transplant, all in 1995.